Ruuudy1/HFT_PYNQZ1-Z2/scripts/!PYNQ.md

 ## Notes

-- These scripts are **not** intended to be run on a regular PC—they require the PYNQ hardware and environment.
+- These scripts are **not** intended to be run on a regular PC, they require the PYNQ hardware and environment.
 - For more information, see the main project documentation.